mattclay/ansible-hacking/README.md

 ## lxc-parallel.sh
 Run lxc-bootstrap.sh on LXD images in parallel.
+Each image will be tested with both the os and pip bootstrap comands.

 ## osx-parallels-test.sh
 Start a new Parallels VM for a specific version of OS X.